Galaxy Note Guides (AllAboutGalaxyNote.com) is a resource centre for all Samsung Galaxy Note users.

 The post How to use Galaxy Note 10 Clear View cover (S View cover)? appeared first on Galaxy Note Tips & Tricks.

-If you are new to wireless charging or fast charging (quick charge), you may get confused on the charging options for Galaxy Note 10.
+If you are new to wireless charging or fast charging (quick charge), you may get confused about the charging options for Galaxy Note 10.

 As explained in this post, there are some differences, including battery capacity and Super Fast charging, between Galaxy Note 10 and Galaxy Note 10+.
 So, in this post, sometimes Galaxy Note 10 or Note 10+ is singled out.
 In other cases, Galaxy Note 10 refers to both Galaxy Note 10 and Galaxy Note 10+.